Never forget formulas – 3 daily habits that will only take 10 minutes

 Everyday, when you start studying, set 10 minutes aside for the brainstorming session.
 Pick one formula at a time and start exploring the origins and context as much as you can.
 Find the underlying concepts that go into this particular formula.

-For example, all the trigonometric functions related to an angle (𝚹) can be constructed geometrically, if you draw a unit circle centered at O, like in the image below.
+For example, all the trigonometric functions related to an angle (𝚹) can be constructed geometrically, if you draw a unit circle centered at O.

 Math is sequential.
 Find the underlying logic and it won’t trouble you at all.
 Practice this habit till you put in the same effort for every formula in your syllabus.